 Introduction

-In simple terms, a class is a blueprint, and an object is a real instance created from that blueprint.
-In this tutorial, you will learn what classes and objects are in PHP, how to create them, and how they work together.
+In simple words, a class is a blueprint, and an object is a real instance created from that blueprint.

 What is a Class in PHP?